Martin Scorsese's 'Killers Of The Flower Moon' could be released on Netflix due to huge budget

 Paramount signed up to the adaptation after the rights to the original book brought a reported $5 million (£4m) in 2016.

 Earlier this year, Martin Scorsese penned a heartfelt message to director Bong Joon-ho following the Oscar success of the latter’s film Parasite.
-Bong said.
-“I can’t tell you what the letter said because it’s something personal.”
+Bong said: “I can’t tell you what the letter said because it’s something personal.”